ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Introduction

-Despite the significant development of federated learning for aggregating dispersed data across participants, emerging attacks targeting this new computing paradigm have been revealed.
-In particular, the distribution of the training process to a set of potentially malicious clients creates backdoor attack or adversarial example (AE) opportunities on the shared model~\cite{bagdasaryan2018backdoor,bhagoji2019analyzing,xie2019dba,sun2019can,wang2020attack,wang2019beyond}.
-However, while practical attacks have been proposed toward HFL~\cite{xie2019dba,bagdasaryan2018backdoor,bhagoji2019analyzing}, attack vectors of VFL have not been systematically studied.
+Despite encouraging development of FL for aggregating dispersed data across participants, emerging attacks targeting this new computing paradigm have been revealed.
+The distribution of the training process to a set of potentially malicious clients creates backdoor attack or adversarial example (AE) opportunities on the shared model~\cite{bagdasaryan2018backdoor,bhagoji2019analyzing,xie2019dba,sun2019can,wang2020attack,wang2019beyond}.
+While practical attacks have been proposed toward HFL~\cite{xie2019dba,bagdasaryan2018backdoor,bhagoji2019analyzing}, attack on VFL have not been systematically studied.